wp-plugins/popslide/readme.txt

 Display popslide and increase your newsletter signups conversions!

-This plugin comes with built in integration with Mailpoet newsletter plugin however you can style you'r own forms by adding custom CSS via beautiful CSS editor
+This plugin comes with built in integration with Mailpoet newsletter plugin however you can style your own forms by adding custom CSS via beautiful CSS editor

 Available languages: